 At the front of the eye is a clear layer of tissue called the cornea.
-The cornea is the window of your eye and permits light to enter the eye.
+The cornea is like a window that lets light enter the eye.
 Tears defend the cornea against bacteria, viruses, and fungi.

 A corneal ulcer is an open sore that forms on the cornea.
 It’s usually caused by an infection.
 Even small injuries to the eye or erosion caused by wearing contact lenses too long can lead to infections.

 The main cause of corneal ulcers is infection.

 This infection most often occurs in contact lens wearers.
 It is an amoebic infection and, though rare, can lead to blindness.

 Herpes simplex keratitis is a viral infection that causes repeated flare-ups of lesions or sores in the eye.
 A number of things can trigger flare-ups, including stress, prolonged exposure to sunlight, or anything that weakens the immune system.

 This fungal infection develops after an injury to the cornea involving a plant or plant material.
 Fungal keratitis can also develop in people with weakened immune systems.